kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 ### Upgrade / Downgrade Strategy

 - Upgrades:
-  When upgrading from a release without this feature, to a release with `IdentifyOS` feature enabled, there is no change to existing behavior unless user specifies
+  When upgrading from a release without this feature, to a release with `IdentifyPodOS` feature enabled, there is no change to existing behavior unless user specifies
   OS field in the pod spec.
 - Downgrades:
-  When downgrading from a release with this feature to a release without `IdentifyOS`, the current behavior will continue.
+  When downgrading from a release with this feature to a release without `IdentifyPodOS`, the current behavior will continue.
 ### Version Skew Strategy

 If the feature gate is enabled there are some kubelet implications as the code to strip security constraints based on OS can be removed and we need to add